A Kite-Powered Approach

 To Building Egypt’s Pyramids

 Sometimes the most captivating, fantasy-rich stories are real.
-Maureen Clemmons, who innovated, funded, and field-tested a wind construction concept that will amaze you.
-I've followed her story from the beginning, and I'm thrilled to bring it to you now.
+Maureen Clemmons, who innovated, funded, and field-tested a wind construction concept that will amaze you, is a perfect example.
+I’ve followed her story from the beginning, and am thrilled to bring it to you now.

-It’s an unforgettable sight: innovation expert Maureen Clemmons can lift and “fly” massive stones, including five-ton stones, with little more than a steady wind and a good kite.
+It’s an unforgettable sight: innovation expert Maureen Clemmons can lift and “fly” massive stones, some of them weighing sixteen tons, with little more than a steady wind and a good kite.
 But did the ancient Egyptians do the same thing when hoisting immense pyramid stones?

-Can a backyard scientist lift such a massive stone using wind?
-Clemmons' unrelenting efforts not only advance a simple “Eureka!” moment to the halls of academia but prove an important point: you don't need a degree, just an inspired idea and some passion, to be a good scientist.
+She also proves an important point: that you don’t need a degree, just an inspired idea and some passion, to be a good scientist.